 Choose the main ingredient

 One of the easiest ways to feed a crowd is with a nice leg of lamb.
 Coat it with the herbs and spices of your choice, smother in olive oil and pop in the oven and you’ll have a delicious main course in no time.
-Ask an expert at the likes of Barbaro Butchers (which stocks Mogumber Valley lamb), or Ryan’s Quality Meats (Amelia Park lamb), about the size and cut.
+Ask an expert at the likes of Barbaro Butchers (which stocks Mogumber Valley lamb from they own property near Bindoon), or Ryan’s Quality Meats (Amelia Park lamb), about the size and cut.
 Chances are your butcher will have plenty of marinades or suggestions of their own, too.
-Serve with a hearty potato bake, or a salad if you want a lighter accompaniment.
+Cook it with delicious roast potatoes and serve with a Greek salad, or this bright everyday Mediterranean beauty.

 Those who prefer seafood rather than meat are also spoilt for choice.
 Start with a visit to your local fishmonger, such as Great Southern Seafoods in Albany, and plan your main event according to the catch of the day.
 You can also get lobster from Brolos Geraldton Fishermen’s Co-Operative delivered to your door in the Perth metro area if you really want to treat your guests.
 With seafood, it’s always best to keep it simple – cook it quickly on the barbecue or grill and serve with lemon wedges and dipping sauce.
 Our BBQ platter may say summer but it’s good any time of the year.
 Just adjust the seafood to taste (and budget).